Methodology

 Fourier transform-based decomposition of audio signals into frequency components over time.
 Spectrograms reveal patterns invisible in the time domain — harmonics, formants, transient events, and compression artifacts all have distinct spectral signatures.

-Tools: Praat, Audacity, SoX, custom Python (scipy, librosa)
+Tools: Praat, Audacity, SoX, custom Python (scipy, librosa, SHAP, scikit-learn)

 03